-Working with Prof. Alexander Torgovitsky on replicating empirical tables/figures by translating partial identification strategies into Python/R code.
+Working as RA on replicating empirical tables/figures by translating partial identification strategies into Python/R code.
 Designing Monte Carlo simulations to evaluate finite-sample bias and variance of new estimators.

 Constructed a large-scale dataset by crawling hundreds of thousands of corporate disclosure records.
 Estimated the causal impact of environmental regulations on firm behavior using quasi-experimental designs.